Lyn Scully: 2008–2019

 Lyn returns to Erinsborough as Steph learns Lyn is her mystery investor in her wellness centre.
 Lyn explains that she sold her café in Bendigo to allow her to invest, and argues with Steph that the centre has potential to make a big profit if they change it to a health retreat.
 She plans to be a hands-off partner once everything is sorted.
 Lyn also tells Susan that she is only here to help and make sure Steph is okay.
 Steph later asks Lyn to be a silent partner and not meddle.
 Lyn meets Steph's partner Jack Callahan (Andrew Morley) and she tells Steph that she really likes him.
 Days later, Lyn helps Steph prepare for the centre's launch, which is successful.
 During another visit, Lyn breaks down in tears and explains to Amy Williams (Zoe Cramond) that Oscar wants to live with Joe and she does not know what to do with herself.
 Steph then decides that she will spend Christmas in Bendigo with her, Oscar and Joe.

 Two years later, Lyn enters Number 22 just as Paul and his fiancée Terese Willis are discussing their upcoming wedding.
 She jokes that she and Paul are still married, before taking a photo of Paul's horrified expression.
 Lyn explains that she is in town to conduct interviews for the retreat.
 She later warns Terese that she is making a huge mistake in marrying Paul.
 When Paul confronts her, she tells him that he is the reason all his marriages failed and if he really loves Terese, he will end their engagement.
 Paul then accuses her of wanting him back.
 Lyn tells Sheila Canning (Colette Mann) that Paul's luck is about to run out.
-She, Rebecca and Gail later ambush Terese at the spa and try one last time to convince her not to marry Paul.
+She, Rebecca and Paul's second wife Gail later ambush Terese at the spa and try one last time to convince her not to marry Paul.
 They realise that Terese will not change her mind, and after a drink together, Lyn leaves for Bendigo.